fenago/chatbots-development/md/Lab_7.md

 to qualify a tweet for retweeting?
 Explore these questions to build better and more useful Twitter bots.

-In this chapter, we have covered a lot.
+In this lab, we have covered a lot.
 We started off with the Twitter API and got a taste of how we can automatically tweet, retweet, and search for tweets using hashtags.
 We then explored a News source API that provides news articles from about 70 different newspapers.
 We